 22. How to rub flour and butter

 Don't be tempted to forgo this crucial baking step.
-Softened butter and baking parchment are all you need to stop your cake sticking, and with a little know how, you can successfully line any shape of tin.
+Softened butter and baking parchment are all you need to stop your cake sticking, and with a little know-how, you can successfully line any shape of tin.
+Put these skills into practice by making a large, fruity Christmas cake.

 24. How to make a tomato sauce